-Sanford is well known in Egypt as designer of the 18-hole layout at The Jolie Ville Movenpick Golf & Resort located between the Sinai Desert Mountains and Red Sea on the southern tip of the Sinai Peninsula.
-The course is planted in Bermuda grass and features six lakes, excellent practice facilities and a par-3 course.
+Sanford is well known in Egypt as a designer of the 18-hole layout at The Jolie Ville Movenpick Golf & Resort located between the Sinai Desert Mountains and the Red Sea on the southern tip of the Sinai Peninsula.
+The course is planted in Bermuda grass and features six lakes, excellent practice facilities, and a par-3 course.

-A recent series of lectures on ancient Egyptian humour given by a leading historian reveals that people thousands of years ago enjoyed jokes, political satire, parodies and cartoon-like art.
+A recent series of lectures on ancient Egyptian humor given by a leading historian reveals that people thousands of years ago enjoyed jokes, political satire, parodies and cartoon-like art.

-Related evidence found in texts, sketches, paintings, and even in temples and tombs, suggests that humour provided a social outlet and comic relief for the ancient Egyptians, particularly commoners who laboured in the working classes.
+Related evidence found in texts, sketches, paintings, and even in temples and tombs, suggests that humor provided a social outlet and comic relief for the ancient Egyptians, particularly commoners who labored in the working classes.

 The evidence was presented by Carol Andrews, a lecturer in Egyptology at Birbeck College, University of London, and former assistant keeper and senior research assistant in the Department of Egyptian Antiquities at the British Museum.

-Scott Noegel, and president of the American Research Center in Egypt's (ARCE) Northwest Chapter and is an associate professor in the Department of New Eastern Languages and Civilizations at the University of Washington, told Discovery News that ancient Egyptian humour consisted of at least five basic categories.
+Scott Noegel, and president of the American Research Center in Egypt's (ARCE) Northwest Chapter and is an associate professor in the Department of New Eastern Languages and Civilizations at the University of Washington told Discovery News that ancient Egyptian humor consisted of at least five basic categories.

 For satire, Noegel explained that commoners would make fun of leaders by showing Pharaohs in an unflattering manner.
 For example, some leaders were depicted unshaven or "especially effeminate."